 More flexibility for widows and widowers

-Social Security does a good job of explaining widow and widower benefits, but Dan Keady, director of financial planning for TIAA-CREF Financial Services, says it doesn't clearly spell out a key difference between widow/widower benefits and spousal benefits.
-A widow/widower can begin benefits based on his or her own earnings record and later switch to survivors benefits or begin with survivors benefits and later switch to benefits based on his or her own record -- even if the surviving spouse is filing before full retirement age.
+Social Security does a good job of explaining widow and widower benefits, but Dan Keady, senior director of financial planning for TIAA, says it doesn't clearly spell out a key difference between widow/widower benefits and spousal benefits.
+A widow/widower can begin benefits based on his or her own earnings record and later switch to survivors benefits, or begin with survivors benefits and later switch to benefits based on his or her own record -- even if the surviving spouse is filing before full retirement age.
 You can't do that with spousal benefits.